by Howard Fosdick © FolkFluteWorld.com

 Vessel Flutes

 These examples date from 100 BCE to 1,300 AD.
 They played just a few random sounds, and no two are alike.
+So we call them whistles.
 They weren't tuned like modern instruments.

 Ocarinas

 In the 1850s, a 17-year-old Italian brickmaker named Giuseppe Donati encountered a vessel flute.
 He was inspired to modernize it, standardize its shape, and synchronize it to the musical scale.
 This was the birth of the modern ocarina.
-An ocarina is a duct- or fipple- based vessel flute.
+An ocarina is a fipple-blown vessel flute.

 Today's ocarinas can be classified into three shapes.
 The photo belows illustrates.